dnsinogeorgos/ccmasker/README.md

 ### Python equivalent
 Wrote an equivalent python script for comparison
 Took me 10 minutes to write and is almost as fast ¯\_(ツ)_/¯
-Update: upon testing with real logs, the python script was faster (34s to 27s for same dataset)
+Update: upon testing with real logs, the python script was faster (34s to 27s for same dataset) Update 2: upon testing with rubex and jsoniter, go got down to 25s time. changes on faster-with-non-stdlib branch

 ### Todo